 Michael Hall is a clinical psychologist in private practice in Binghamton, New York.
-He has been engaged in the full-time practice of psychotherapy with individuals, couples, families, and groups for more than forty years until retiring on Halloween, 2016.
+He has been engaged in the full-time practice of psychotherapy with individuals, couples, families, and groups for more than forty years until largely retiring on Halloween, 2016.
 Beginning in June of 2019 Michael has focused on traveling, teaching and writing.

 Michael began to do Zen meditation with a small group of dedicated practitioners in 1978.
 A spontaneous awakening in 1982 occurred after reading the famous lines from The Heart Sutra: “Form here is only emptiness; emptiness only form.”
 The overwhelming power of this glimpse led to the beginning of serious Zen practice at the Rochester Zen Center, which continued until 1988.
 A number of awakening experiences occurred during this period, with recognition of kensho by his teacher Roshi Philip Kapleau coming in 1984.

 Following his teacher’s recommendation, the Zen tradition, and his own appraisal of the limitations of his understanding, Michael didn't speak of or attempt to share his experience for twenty years.
 After an enduring awareness emerged out of nowhere in 2002, he recognized the end of his searching.
 Refusing to publicly share his understanding for two more years, he eventually realized that to refrain from sharing this direct realization was more self-centered than to convey this awareness as best he could.